acroz/acroz.github.io/_posts/2016-02-17-neural-network-implementation.md

 layout: post
 title:  "Neural Network Implementation"
 date:   2016-02-17 12:08:00 +0100
-categories: machinelearning neuralnetworks python numpy scipy
+tags: machinelearning neuralnetworks python numpy scipy
 summary: Neural networks are a powerful technique in machine learning, inspired
          by models of the brain.
 In this post, we expand on the implementation of practical neural networks.